Ankama: Animation

 In 2008, Wakfu: The Animated Series (based on the video game, Wakfu) began airing.
-A second season aired in 2010.
-Both seasons consisted of 26 20-minute episodes.
+A second season aired in 2011, followed by a third in 2017 and a fourth in 2024.
+All four seasons consisted of 20-minute episodes, for a total of 78 episodes across all four seasons.
 The plot focuses on Yugo and his companions as he is looking for his biological family.
-The series was animated in Adobe Flash.
+The series is animated in Adobe Flash.

 In 2013, Dofus: The Treasures of Kerubim, based upon the Dofus game, aired.
 The series is set 200 years before the beginning of the MMORPG.
 It follows the main character Kerubim throughout various episodes of his life.
 The premise has Kerubim narrating several of his adventures to his adopted son Joris and their housekeeper Simone.
 The series consists of 52 10-minute episodes.
 A movie adaptation of the TV series is slated to release in late 2015.

 In 2016, the film Dofus, livre 1 : Julith (Anthony Roux, Jean-Jacques Denis) was released in French theaters.

 In 2018, the film Mutafukaz (Guillaume Renard, Shōjirō Nishimi) was released in French theaters.
-On December 25, 2019 it was released on Netflix in the US market.
+On December 25, 2019, it was released on Netflix in the US market.